 Business Implication: Organizations should procure WAN and LAN solutions today that will be “5G Ready” as carriers begin to roll out new technologies into an organization’s area.

 mmWave High Bands Above 24GHz

 Because each spectrum band has different radio properties, the towers and antennas vary accordingly.
 In the low-band spectrum, the infrastructure and placement are relatively similar to current 4G deployments.
 In the mmWave range, towers are shorter, discrete, and more densely placed.
 The antennas are designed for short distances and use techniques like beam-forming to overcome propagation shortfalls.
 Yet other antennas are designed to support new technologies like massive MIMO that produce greater capacity out of the same spectrum.
-Enterprise-class endpoints will incorporate these technologies to optimize business connections.
+5G edge networking solutions will incorporate these technologies to optimize business connections.